 - Zero RPM mode up to 60 °CrnRarely over 70°C with the stock fan curvernGood boost clock

 - Cheap RGB LED strip

-Whether you buy low-end GPUs or high-end GPUs from MSI, the end result is always the same.
-You will be satisfied with the product.
-Sure, MSI doesn’t often come out with any groundbreaking ideas or amazing designs, but at least they stay consistent.
+Whether you buy low-end or high-end GPUs from MSI, the result is always the same: you will be satisfied with your purchase.
+MSI rarely releases groundbreaking ideas or amazing designs, but they stay very consistent.

-Either way, getting your hands on the right RTX 3070 AIB variant is going to prove difficult with so many alternatives on the market.
-But, out of the bunch, the RTX 3070 GAMING X TRIO is a definite contender for best overall.
+Either way, getting your hands on the right RTX 3070 AIB variant is likely to prove difficult with so many alternatives on the market.
+Of the bunch, the RTX 3070 GAMING X TRIO is a definite contender for best overall.
 This thing delivers in (almost) every aspect.

-The GAMING X TRIO takes the triple-fan standard with an all-black plastic shroud.
-There are a few silver elements added on the front, around the fans, but all-in-all, the whole look is quite simple and straightforward.
+The GAMING X TRIO continues the triple-fan standard with an all-black plastic shroud.
+There are a few silver elements added on the front and around the fans, but, on the whole, its look is quite simple and straightforward.

-On the side, we get a logo and MSI written right next to it.
-Both of these have RGB lighting.
-Right next to it, there’s a white GEFORCE RTX sticker.
-This does not light up.
+On the side, there is a logo with MSI text next to it, both of which have RGB lighting.
+Right next to these, there is a white GEFORCE RTX sticker, which does not light up.

-Above the two logos, you see along white and translucent plastic strip This too has RGB lighting.
-Unfortunately, it seems like MSI went cheap on the LEDs because there’s not enough light to make the entire plastic strip shine seamless.
+Above the two logos, there is a long white and translucent plastic strip, which also has RGB lighting.
+Unfortunately, it seems MSI wanted to save money on the LEDs because there aren’t enough to light the entire plastic strip seamlessly.
 The separate LEDs behind the white plastic are noticeable.

-For a card that costs $560, this shouldn’t be unacceptable.
+For a card that costs $560, this isn’t unacceptable.

-On the top (or back) there is a graphene backplate.
-I would prefer the backplate to be made out of aluminum or some other metal, but supposedly this graphene plate can help with heat dissipation.
-Removing the backplate shows thermal pads to help with the dissipation.
+On the top (or back), there is a graphene backplate.
+I would prefer the backplate to be made of aluminum or some other metal, but this graphene plate can allegedly help with heat dissipation.
+Removing the backplate reveals thermal pads, which help with heat dissipation.

 Performance and Overclocking Capabilities

-On MSI’s official product page, specifications show a core clock boost of 1830 MHz.
+The specifications on MSI’s official product page show a core clock boost of 1830 MHz.
 This is almost 100 MHz faster than the Founders Edition.
-Even with the price premium in mind, that sounds like a good factory overclock.
+Even considering the price premium, that sounds like a good factory overclock.

-However, from various sources and benchmarks, the GAMING X TRIO is seen boosting to about 1950 MHz.
-This is quite impressive, but they may not be any user overclocking.
+However, according to various sources and benchmarks, the GAMING X TRIO has been seen boosting to about 1950 MHz.
+This is quite impressive, but there may not be any user overclocking.

-Fortunately, many users of this GPU have reported that they have successfully pushed the core clock from 1950 MHz up to 2040 or even 2050 MHz.
-That is a considerable improvement although it will not be as impressive with in-game performance.
+Fortunately, many users of this GPU have reported that they successfully pushed the core clock from 1950 MHz up to 2040 or even 2050 MHz.
+That is a considerable improvement, although it will not be as impressive during the in-game performance.

 With custom overclocking, expect an FPS boost of around 3% to 5%.

-Until now, the GAMING X TRIO RTX 3070 seems like a great choice.
-But, are the fans and the heatsink good enough to withstand 245 W of power consumption?
-That’s about 20 W more than the 3070 FE.
+The GAMING X TRIO RTX 3070 has been a good option so far, but can its fans and heatsink handle 245 W of power usage?
+It’s around 20 W higher than the 3070 FE.

-A lot of reviews and users report that this MSI GPU rarely gets over 65 °C. That is pretty good considering how powerful the 3070 is.
+Numerous reviews and users report that this MSI GPU rarely exceeds 65 °C. That is pretty good, considering how powerful the 3070 is.
 The GDDR6 memory, the PCB, and the VRMs run cool on this MSI.
-The PCB averages around 49 °C What’s even better is that the fans spin up only when the GPU die reaches a temperature over 60°C. And when they do, they are pretty silent.
+The PCB averages around 49 °C. What’s even better is that the fans spin up only when the GPU die reaches a temperature over 60°C. When they do, they are still relatively silent.
 Overall, the GAMING X TRIO 3070 has great thermals and cooling.

 ASUS RTX 3070 TUF GAMING

 The Strix models from ASUS have always ranked in the top three in terms of cooling and performance.
-But, the Strix models also come with a big price premium.
-If you prefer ASUS and you want the best bang for your buck, there are some more affordable variants available.
-The ASUS RTX 3070 TUF GAMING.
+However, they also come with a big price premium.
+If you prefer ASUS and want the best bang for your buck, there are some more affordable variants available, such as the ASUS RTX 3070 TUF GAMING.

-In the past, the entire TUF GAMING lineup wasn’t exactly impressive.
+In the past, the TUF GAMING lineup wasn’t exactly impressive.
 Back when AMD’s 5700XT was released, the TUF GPUs had awful thermals and cooling.
-This was quickly revised after a few months.
+This was quickly rectified after a few months.

-That is not a great sign, but ASUS have redeemed themselves and are finally making a comeback with their cheaper variants.
-Let’s see whether TUF can keep up with the X TRIO.
+That isn’t a great sign, but ASUS has redeemed themselves and are finally making a comeback with their cheaper variants.
+Let’s see whether or not the TUF can keep up with the X TRIO.

-Original pricing for the RTX 3070 TUF GAMING was $550.
-That’s about $50 above the MSRP of the Founders Edition card.
-That’s also $10 less than the MSI variant.
-This is to be expected and there probably will not be any other custom AIB card on this performance level that is cheaper.
-It is safe to say that ASUS hit the sweet spot.
+This is to be expected, and there will probably be no other custom AIB card at this performance level that is cheaper.
+It’s safe to say that ASUS hit the sweet spot.

-But, the price is good only if the graphics card performs as well as it should.
+However, the price is only good if the graphics card performs as well as it should.

-If you consider the design of the STRIX models, you will notice that ASUS prefers a strong and industrial design style most of the time.
-Jagged edges, metal accents, bolts, screws, etc. A lot of RGB too.
+If you look at the design of the STRIX models, you will notice that ASUS prefers a strong and industrial design style most of the time.
+This includes jagged edges, metal accents, bolts, screws, etc. They also use a lot of RGB.

-This time around though, the TUF is much simpler.
+This time around, however, the TUF is much simpler.
 The RGB lighting is also minimal.

-On the front (or bottom), again we see the standard triple-fan setup.
-All the three fans are the same size and black.
+On the front (or bottom), we again see the standard triple-fan setup.
+All three fans are the same size and black.
 The shroud around the fans is black/grey.
 There are no additional elements or accents.

-It’s not complicated at all which is not necessarily a bad thing.
-Especially if you are into a more modern and simplistic style.
+It is very simple, which is not necessarily a bad thing, especially if you prefer a more modern and minimalist style.

-The only RGB can be found on the side coming from the TUF logo and a small line/slit under it.
+The only RGB can be found on the side with the TUF logo and a small line/slit under it.

 On the back, there is an aluminum backplate.
-That is always nice to see, but it doesn’t have any direct contact with the PCB which means it is not used as a heat spreader.
+This is always nice to see, but it doesn’t have any direct contact with the PCB, which means it is not used as a heat spreader.

 Performance and Overclocking Capabilities

 Several benchmarks and users report a higher boost clock than that.
-In GPU demanding games, the TUF can comfortably sit at around 1890 MHz.
-This shows potential for an ever better OC.
+In GPU-demanding games, the TUF can comfortably sit at around 1890 MHz.
+This shows potential for an even better OC.

-You would think that one of the cheaper variants of the RTX 3070 wouldn’t be able to withstand any additional power and temperature for a faster core clock, but benchmarks show that the TUF can easily pass the 2.0 GHz mark.
+You might think that one of the cheaper variants of the RTX 3070 would be unable to withstand any additional power and temperature for a faster core clock, but benchmarks show that the TUF can easily pass the 2.0 GHz mark.
 With enough tweaking, 2030 MHz is possible.
-Your mileage may vary though.
+Your mileage may vary, however.

 The power consumption of the RTX 3070 TUF GAMING is very similar to the GAMING X TRIO, averaging around 240-245 W on heavy loads.

-Since this is an overall smaller GPU than the MSI variant, worse thermals are expected, but that is not the case here.
+As this is an overall smaller GPU than the MSI variant, worse thermals are to be expected, but that is not the case here.
 Even with a smaller heatsink, ASUS has successfully delivered appropriate cooling.

-Even on heavy loads, the temperature of the GPU die doesn’t go above 65 °C. In fact, it averages around 62 °C. The PCB is even lower than that.
-Only 54 °C. The VRMs and the GDDR6 memory also manage to stay cool during heavy gaming.
+Even on heavy loads, the temperature of the GPU die doesn’t exceed 65 °C. In fact, it averages around 62 °C. The PCB is even lower than that, at just 54 °C. The VRMs and the GDDR6 memory also manage to stay cool during heavy gaming.

 The GAMING X TRIO does perform better, but the TUF is very close.